Austinet/weather-app/README.md

 - Create a weather app which displays the current weather condition on the front page but has a search bar on the side to search and display the weather condition of a searched city on a separate page.

-- Set up your routes, and fetch from fake products API using axios.
-Fetch:

-1. All products
-2. Single product

-- Add the ability to add and remove items to the cart.
-- Display added items on the sidebar.
-- Add the part to increase and decrease the number of items in the cart

-- Come up with a design for the single page

-N/b: Use this api
 version 1: https://openweathermap.org/api

 You can take a cue from this https://weather-wiz-delta.vercel.app/